Train Cancellation List Today: Over 300 Trains Cancelled By Indian Railways; Check Full List Here

-THE INDIAN Railways on Tuesday cancelled over 300 trains due to infrastructure-related maintenance work for the safety of the passengers.
+THE INDIAN Railways on Wednesday cancelled over 300 trains due to infrastructure-related maintenance work which is carried out every week on time for infrastructure upkeep and for safety of the passengers.

-As per the latest notification issued by the railway department, as many as 60 trains which were scheduled to depart on January 31 were partially cancelled.
-Every week the railway department carried out engineering work for infrastructure upkeep.
+As per the latest notification issued by the railway department, as many as 40 trains which were scheduled to depart on February 1 were partially cancelled.

-Earlier on Monday, 13 trains were delayed by the railway department due to low visibility, rainy day and poor weather conditions.

 In case of train cancellation, passengers must note that the tickets booked via the IRCTC website will be cancelled automatically and a refund will be initiated to the user’s account.
 Customers who have booked tickets through the counters must need to visit the reservation counter for obtaining a refund.